-In addition, there is a greater focus than ever before on the impact of energy production and consumption on the environment.
-Certain nations, particularly those in the EU, have very ambitious goals to reduce consumption of fossil fuels.
-Worldwide, investment in the development and implementation of clean or renewable energy technologies, as well as energy conservation, is a major priority for many governments and industries.
+In addition, there is a greater focus than ever before on the potential impact of energy production and consumption on the environment.
+A large number of nations have very ambitious goals to reduce consumption of fossil fuels.
+Worldwide, investment in the development and implementation of clean or renewable energy sources is a major priority for many governments and industries.
 This emphasis varies widely from nation to nation, ranging from cleaner ways to burn the world’s immense stores of coal; to the construction of advanced-technology nuclear generating plants that are exponentially safer than older models; to the use of more cost-effective renewable technologies based on solar, wind and wave power.

 With the exception of hydroelectric power, renewable energy sources were initially much more expensive as an electricity resource than fossil fuel-based generation (primarily coal and natural gas).
 This meant that they required significant government subsidies, loan guarantees or incentives in order to encourage investment.
-By the beginning of 2015, however, onshore wind power as well as solar power had become dramatically more efficient, and in some instances very competitive on price.
+Today, however, onshore wind power as well as solar power have become dramatically more efficient, and in some instances very competitive on price.
 It remains to be seen whether or not governments will cut back significantly on their subsidies and incentives for renewables.

 The most important emerging nations are investing heavily in alternative energy sources, while continuing to use growing quantities of fossil fuels.
-China leads the world in investment in new nuclear plants, while it is installing vast numbers of wind turbines and solar facilities.
-(Meanwhile, it continues to face a serious environmental challenge due to the amount of coal it burns.)
-India is likewise planning multiple new nuclear plants, but remains dependent on generation from coal.
-Brazil continues to be a leader in the low cost production and use of ethanol as a transportation fuel, while it is slowly developing some of the world’s most important new offshore oil and gas fields.
+China continues to face a serious environmental challenge due to the immense amount of coal it burns.
+India is likewise remains dependent on electric generation from coal.
+Brazil continues to be a leader in the low cost production and use of ethanol as a transportation fuel, while it is slowly developing some of the world’s most important offshore oil and gas fields.

 The world’s energy supply will remain abundant for the foreseeable future.
 Better science, technology and engineering are being applied to exploration, production, conservation and distribution alike, with stunning success.
-The world is benefitting greatly from the rapidly-growing production of crude oil and natural gas.
 At the same time, total energy usage in mature economies is on a path of decline or slow growth.
-For example, analysts at BP estimate that American consumption of primary energy sources (such as coal, natural gas and crude oil) declined by a bit more than 2% from 2004 to 2014.
-In China, however, the same measure increased by 89%, while the increase was 85% in India, over the same time period.
+For example, analysts at BP estimate that American consumption of primary energy sources (such as coal, natural gas and crude oil) declined by a bit more than 2% from 2005 to 2015.
+In the booming economy of China, however, the same measure increased by 68%, while the increase was 78% in India, over the same time period.

 Dramatic shifts in the global energy supply are occurring.
-Iraq, still suffering from political unrest but home to some of the world’s largest oil reserves, has begun significant increases in production thanks to increased foreign investment.
-Iran is also likely to ramp up production and exports when sanctions are lifted.
+Iraq, still suffering from political unrest but home to some of the world’s largest oil reserves, has resumed significant production thanks to increased foreign investment.
+Iran is also ramping up production and exports due to recently relaxed foreign sanctions.

 Meanwhile, very exciting technologies continue to bolster nearly all facets of the energy sector, from green technologies applied to electricity conservation, to tremendous advances in oil and gas exploration technologies, to highly evolved safer nuclear plants.
 At the same time, many renewable energy technologies, such as thin-film solar, concentrated solar and wave power (to name but a few), are also making significant advances in cost per watt of output, thanks to substantial improvements in engineering and design.
 Nanotechnology, an exciting materials science, is about to find broad applications in energy production and consumption with tremendous results.